LuisPalacios/lupa/README.md

 <div align="left">

 The objective of the App itself is extremely simple.
-Launches your your default browser with a URL formed by the concatenation of "Prefix" + "Search Field".
+Launches your default browser with a URL formed by the concatenation of "Prefix" + "Search Field".
 The "Prefix" is a preset stored under the OSX User Defaults.
 The "Search Field" is typed by the user.

 You can find probably dozen of use cases, some examples could be: Search in Google, search people in an enterprise Directory, etc. My personal use case is searching in my company's Directory, reducing significantly the number of keystrokes and mouse movements :-)